areponse/alu-machine_learning/math/linear_algebra/README.md

-# Linear Algebra
+# alu-machine_learning

-Reponse Ashimwe
+this introduction to math Linear exercise